Medical Malpractice Lawyer Cleveland, OH

 The statute of limitations is the period that you have to take legal action for medical malpractice cases in the state of Ohio.
 This deadline is critical because once the statute of limitations has expired, your ability to take legal action could be gone forever.
 If you believe that a physician or hospital owes a duty of care and does not uphold the medical standard of care, you will want to avoid delay in seeking legal support, especially because the clock will be ticking.

-Medical Professional Fatigue
+Medical Professional Fatigue and Negligence

 Understandably, anyone who works in the medical field can find it physically demanding and emotionally demanding.
 After all, people in the medical industry are dealing every day with life-or-death situations.
 This can have a heavy emotional toll on doctors, nurses, and others.
 Also, these professionals often work long hours.
 All of this can result in burnout the situation.
 As a Cleveland medical malpractice lawyer can explain, a doctor or other medical professional suffering from burnout is more liable to make a dangerous medical mistake.